EGG ROLLS, EGG CREAMS, AND EMPANADAS STREET FESTIVAL

 Sofrut: Hebrew Scribal Arts

 Jewish tradition says when Moses went to Mount Sinai to receive the Torah, he was taught how to inscribe the letters directly by G-d.
 He then taught the practice to his students, who in turn taught their students, and in this way the tradition of the sofer, or Hebrew scribe, has been passed down through generations.
 The scribe plays an important role in Jewish religious life: their responsibilities include the preparation of religious documents such as Torah scrolls, mezuzot scrolls, and tefillin.
 To be certified they must have a thorough knowledge of the laws, know how to write the letters in the correct form, and approach their work with the proper intention.
-Part of the certification process is a physical purification at a mikvah (ritual bath).
 The process of writing and the materials used by scribes have remained constant for thousands of years.
 Documents are written on parchment made from the skin of a kosher animal; the ink is also prepared in a traditional manner.
 Many scribes work as inspectors, reviewing religious documents to ensure that they conform to the laws, and repairing them as necessary.